microsoft/FASTER/docs/_docs/40-fasterlog-basics.md

 The following log settings are available for configuration:

 * `LogDevice`: This is an instance of the storage interface (device/path/file) that will be used for the main log.
-It is a class that implements the disposable `IDevice` interface.
+Use it if you do not use the constructor overload of `FasterLogSettings` that takes a local path and creates a local device automatically.
+Make sure to eventually dispose a log device that you create yourself.
 FASTER provides several device implementations out of the box, such as `LocalStorageDevice` and `ManagedLocalStorageDevice` for local (or attached) storage.
 You can use our extension method to easily create an instance of a local device:
 ```cs
   var log = Devices.CreateLogDevice(Path.GetTempPath() + "hlog.log");
 ```